fdsprod/Jabbers-Soulslike-Anomaly-Mod/README.md

 **A**: Well, the easiest way would be discord.
 You can join my personal discord (https://discord.gg/HRyCGesuXq) and message me direct at Jabbers#6969.
 I can also be found live most days on Twitch (https://www.twitch.tv/jabbers_) so feel free to stop by and say Hi!
 Additionally you can leave me a message on moddb... although this isnt my preferred communication platform so my response may be slower.

 **TODOs**
+- Change "Allow Loss" logic to still put items in the stash but not delete them.
 - Offset the radius of the PDA death location
 - Create an item that needs to be used to set a respawn point (optional with mcm)
 - Add task for RF detector scenario so that the radio freq can be referenced in the future